The Social Sphere Model: Heuristic Influence Prediction in Evolving Networks: Methods

 \subsection{Experimental Setup}

 We tested our algorithm on an Erdös-Rényi random graph and an existing collaboration network dataset.
 Erdös and Rényi \cite{erdosrenyirgraph} defined these random graphs by taking two parameters, $n\in \mathbb{Z}$ and $p \in [0,1]$.
 The graph is created with $n$ vertices, and each pair of vertices is connected by an edge with probability $p$.
 We used a graph with $n=500$ and $p = 0.05$.
-The empirical network we used is the arXiv General Relativity and Quantum Cosmology collaboration network from a paper by Leskovec et al. \cite{cagrqc}, found in the Stanford Large Network Dataset Collection \cite{snapnets}.
-The network contains $5242$ nodes and $14496$ edges.
-In the random graph case, we took $k=5$ and in the arXiv dataset, we took $k=25$.
+In the random graph case, we took $k=5$.
 Additionally, we tested the influences of single influencers in each scenario as well.

 For each of the datasets, we took two parameters: one when $90\%$ of edges are chosen and $t=1$, and the second one when $70\%$ of the edges are chosen and $t = 3$.
 We are assuming that edges occur at around the same rate each unit of time; thus, the former models influencer prediction in the near future and the latter predicts for more distant networks.